kibnakamoto/OneTimePad/README.md

 Rather than cracking a human readable sentence, this tool is more suitable for cracking passwords

+But, if you give more data, rather than use the current arrays of data (bigrams, trigrams, words), add custom data.
+It can be more accurate.

 Code is designed for Linux (Ubuntu) & Unix based OSs.
 Will not work on Windows.

 Enter two sentences of the same length.
 They are encrypted using a random key and then the code tries bigrams, trigrams, and a list of over 300 words to find all the possible combinations.
 There are possible sentences generated into an output file (There can be multiple if there was a need for multiple threads), then the possible sentences are added into a file.
 If you don't want to see these possible sentences (They aren't accurate), type (n)o after the code is finished.